Beneficial for muscle pain, dry needling is used to release myofascial trigger points and can be used for a variety of musculoskeletal dysfunctions.

 Are there any side effects?

 Drowsiness may occur after treatment in some patients.
-If affected, you are advised to notify you physiotherapist and not to drive until the symptoms have resolved.
+If affected, you are advised to notify your Therapist and not to drive until the symptoms have resolved.

 Minor bleeding / bruising occurs after dry needling in about 3% of treatments.

 In a small percentage of patients, symptoms can become worse before improving.
 This is generally a sign that healing has begun.
-If the worsening of symptoms is concerning you or lasts for more than 2 days, contact you physiotherapist.
+If the worsening of symptoms is concerning you or lasts for more than 2 days, contact your Therapist.

 Fainting is rare, but can occur, particularly in new patients.
 To reduce the risk it is recommended that you consume food within 2-3hours prior to treatment.